 Visiting Professor, Center for Advanced Science and Technology, Osaka University

-Menon is a philosopher with an undergraduate degree in zoology.
-She has been working as Associate Fellow, Culture, Cognition and Consciousness Unit at NIAS since 196.
+Sangeetha Menon is a philosopher with an undergraduate degree in zoology.
+She has been working as Associate Fellow, Culture, Cognition and Consciousness Unit at NIAS 1996.
 She has been working in the area of consciousness and has spoken nationally and internationally.
 Her research interests include Indian ways of thinking in classical philosophical schools, Indian psychology and Indian dramaturgy in the current discussions on consciousness.

 P. K. Mukhopadhyay

-Professor of Philosophy at Jadavpur University, Calcutta.
-His is a National Fellow of Indian Institute of Advanced Study, Shimla.
+P. K. Mukhopadhyay is professor of Philosophy at Jadavpur University, Calcutta.
+His is a National Fellow of the Indian Institute of Advanced Study, Shimla.
 His fields of interest include Indian systems of philosophy, particularly Nyaya Philosophy, Philosophical Logic and Philosophy of Science.

-Associate Fellow in Philosophy, Science and Society Unit at the National Institute of Advanced Studies.
-Presently working in History and Philosophy of Life Sciences.
+M. G. Narashimhan is Associate Fellow in Philosophy, Science and Society Unit at the National Institute of Advanced Studies, and is presently working in History and Philosophy of Life Sciences.

 University of Pennsylvania